-GENERAL APPEARANCE: The Canadian Eskimo Dog is a powerfully built, moderately sized dog with a thick neck and chest and medium length legs.
-Typical of the spitz family of dogs he has a wedge-shaped head held high with thick erect ears.
-The eyes are obliguely set giving a serious appearance.
-The dog has a bushy tail carried up or curled over the back.
-Of almost equal height at the hips as at the withers, medium to large boned and well muscled the dog displays a majestic and powerful physique giving the impression that he is not built for speed but rather for hard work.
-Above all the body should be muscled and not fat.
-Females will have a smaller and less muscled body than the males.
-During the winter the body is thickly clothed with an outer coat of straight or erect hair; below is dense underfur which enables the animal to easily withstand the rigours of high latitudes.
-A manelike growth of longer hair over the neck and shoulder will appear on male specimens.
-The whole conformation of the Canadian Eskimo Dog should be one of strength, power and endurance balanced with agility, alertness and boldness.
+The Canadian Eskimo Dog is a powerfully built, moderately sized dog, with a thick neck and chest, and medium-length legs.
+Typical of the Spitz family of dogs, he has a wedge-shaped head, held high, with thick erect ears.
+The eyes are obliquely set, giving a serious appearance.
+The dog has a bushy tail, carried up or curled over the back.
+Of almost equal height at the hips as at the withers, medium to large-boned and well-muscled, the dog displays a majestic and powerful physique, giving the impression that he is not built for speed but rather for hard work.
+Above all, the body should be muscled and not fat.
+Females will have a smaller, and less muscled, body than the males.
+During the winter, the body is thickly clothed with an outercoat of straight or erect hair; below is dense undercoat, which enables the animal to easily withstand the rigours of high latitudes.
+A mane-like growth of longer hair over the neck and shoulder will appear on male specimens.
+The whole conformation of the Canadian Eskimo Dog should be one of strength, power, and endurance, balanced with agility, alertness, and boldness.
 The female of the breed will usually have a shorter coat than the male and will always be significantly smaller than the male.
-As young bitches, they will be finer boned giving among other things a narrower head which tends to produce a friendlier looking face than with males.
-Both males and females of the breed are known to have a rapid growth rate reaching working size around seven months.
+As young bitches, they will be finer-boned, giving, among other things, a narrower head that tends to produce a friendlier-looking face than with males.
+Both males and females of the breed are known to have a rapid growth rate, reaching working size around seven months.
 However, the maturing process extends to at least three years of age giving them a very majestic appearance.
-Puppies have often been described as miniature adults, with erect ears and a curly tail at the young ages between three to five weeks.
+Puppies have often been described as miniature adults, with erect ears and a curly tail, at the young ages between three to five weeks.
 There may be occasional periods during adolescent growth stages when the ears may not be fully erect but it is important to note that the ears of the Canadian Eskimo Dog do not have the same gradual growth of becoming erect around four months of age as is seen in some other breeds.

+IMPORTANT PROPORTIONS

-IMPORTANT PROPORTIONS: Width of the forehead between the ears on the males will be from 5-6 inches (13-15 cm).
-On the females the distance will be from 4-1/2 -5-1/2 inches (11-14 cm).
+Width of the forehead between the ears on the males will be from 13cm - 15cm (approx. 5" - 6").
+On the females the distance will be from 11cm - 14cm (approx. 41⁄2" - 51⁄2").